otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 In order to find an OTRv4 compliant prekey server, Alice then needs to send a
-info request to all itmes returned from the original call:
+info request to all items returned from the original call:

 ```
   <iq from='alice@xmpp.org/notebook'